The Beach (film): Damage to filming location

 Controversy arose during the making of the film due to 20th Century Fox's bulldozing and landscaping of the natural beach setting of Ko Phi Phi Le to make it more "paradise-like".
 The production altered some sand dunes and cleared some coconut trees and grass to widen the beach.
 Fox set aside a fund to reconstruct and return the beach to its natural state; however, lawsuits were filed by environmentalists who believed the damage to the ecosystem was permanent and restoration attempts had failed.
-Following shooting of the film, there was a clear flat area at one end of the beach that was created artificially with an odd layout of trees which was never rectified, and the entire area remained damaged from the original state until the tsunami of 2004.
+Following shooting of the film, there was a clear flat area at one end of the beach that was created artificially with an odd layout of trees that was never rectified, and the entire area remained damaged from the original state until the tsunami of 2004.

 The lawsuits dragged on for years.
-In 2006, Thailand's Supreme Court upheld an appellate court ruling that the filming had harmed the environment and ordered that damage assessments be made.
+In 2006, Thailand's Supreme Court upheld an appellate court ruling that the filming had harmed the environment and ordered damage assessments be made.
 Defendants in the case included 20th Century Fox and some Thai government officials.

 The large increase in tourist traffic to the beach as a result of the film resulted in environmental damage to the bay and the nearby coral reefs, prompting Thai authorities to close the beach in 2018.

 The restoration period for the bay was lengthened due to travel restrictions during the COVID-19 pandemic.
 Blacktip sharks began breeding there again.
-In 2022, the bay reopened to tourists, under strict protocols of no boats, no swimming and no more than a one-hour visit per person for a limited number of visitors at a time.
+In 2022, the bay reopened to tourists under strict protocols of no boats, no swimming and no more than a one-hour visit per person for a limited number of visitors at a time.

 Portrayal of Thailand

-After the film premiered in Thailand in 2000, some Thai politicians were upset at the way Thailand was depicted in the film and called for it to be banned.
+After the film premiered in Thailand in 2000, some Thai politicians were upset by the way Thailand was depicted in the film and called for it to be banned.
 The depiction of the drug culture was said to give Thailand a bad image and having a statue of Buddha in a bar was cited as "blasphemous".

 Possible spin-off

 In a 2019 interview with The Independent, Danny Boyle revealed that a television series based on his film has been written by Amy Seimetz.
-The proposed series is set to take place before the events from the 1996 novel, although it will be updated to occur 20 years later, in 2016.
+The proposed series is to take place before the events from the 1996 novel, although it will be updated to occur 20 years later, in 2016.